fastcat/tt-rss-ff-xmllint/README.md

 Tiny Tiny RSS: ff_xmllint
 =================

-Tiny Tiny RSS plugin to run xmllint and/or tidy
+Tiny Tiny RSS plugin to run xmllint and/or tidy on feed content to deal with mostly sane but not quite valid feeds.

 Installation
 ------------